benjaminjonard/koillection/README.md

 ## Updating
 See the <a href="https://github.com/koillection/koillection/wiki/Updating">Updating page</a> in the wiki

+## Support Koillection

+There are a few things you can do to support Koillection :

+* If you like Koillection please consider leaving a ⭐, it gives additional motivation to continue working on the project.
+* Report any bug or error you see
+* English is not my first language, it would be a huge help if you could report any mistakes in both Koillection or the wiki

 ## Licensing
 Koillection is an Open Source software, released under the MIT License.